Château Thivin - Côte-de-Brouilly Les Sept Vignes 2024

 Nose

-Aromas of hawthorn, peony, cherry, with a hint of minerality.
+With aromas of hawthorn, peony, and cherry, and a hint of minerality

-Round with notes of black fruit and a spicy finish
+Round with notes of dark fruit and a spicy finish

 Serve